software-architecture-guild/katas-2025/README.md

 ## Decisions

-Before we dive into architectural proposals we need to align on fundamental decisions being made:
+Before we dive into architectural proposals, we need to align on fundamental decisions being made:

 ### [ADR 1:  AI/ML Development Principles](adrs/adr-1-principles.md)